cmdcolin/awesome-genome-visualization/README.md

 categorization using the first tag applied to each tool, but tools can have multiple tags too.
 See the website to see all tags applied to tools

-The general focus here is on things that plot things in genomic or sequence coordinate space
+The general focus here is on tools that plot things in genomic or sequence coordinate space

 Note: This list runs the gammut from bespoke and simple to more general-purpose and complex tools.
 Some are historical, or may be for more visual inspiration